Skip to main content

 Partial deferral or total deferral: which option to choose?

-Your bank will generally offer two options during the construction phase.
+Your bank will generally offer these two options during the construction phase.

 Partial deferral is the most common arrangement.
 You pay each month the interest on sums already disbursed, plus borrower’s insurance.
 This is the least expensive option overall, as interest does not capitalise.
 In our example, you pay between 80 and 1,520 euros per month during construction, on top of your current rent.

 Total deferral exempts you from any payment during construction.
 The bridging interest is then capitalised, meaning added to the borrowed principal.
 The cash flow comfort is real, but the final surcharge is higher: interest generates its own interest.
-In our 600,000-euro example, total deferral costs approximately 2,000 to 3,000 euros more than partial deferral.
+That is where the 2,000 to 3,000-euro gap in our 600,000-euro example comes from.

 For a first-time buyer who continues to pay rent during construction, total deferral may be justified to avoid combining rent and interest.
 For an investor, partial deferral is generally preferable, especially since the interest is tax-deductible.

-Several levers can limit this charge.
-The first is to negotiate the loan rate.
+Four levers, from the most profitable to the simplest: negotiate the rate (0.3 of a point on a 600,000-euro loan is worth around 3,000 euros), fund the first stage payments from your own deposit, buy a programme already at watertightness stage (6 to 8 months of interest instead of 18 to 24), and compare loan offers on total cost.
+The first lever is therefore to negotiate the loan rate.
 Every basis point gained on the overall effective rate mechanically reduces bridging interest.
 In 2026, a 0.3-point difference on a 600,000-euro loan represents approximately 3,000 euros in savings on bridging interest alone.

 Maximising the personal deposit on the first stage payments is another effective lever.
 If you finance the 35% foundation stage from your own funds and only involve the loan from the watertightness stage, you eliminate interest for the first 10 months.